 Adventure, fun, relaxation… you’ll find it all on Alabama’s Gulf Shores & Orange Beach white-sand beaches.
 For years, Gulf Shores and Orange Beach remained a little-known vacation treasure, but more and more families are discovering the 32 miles of soft sand and clear waters that lace the edges of Alabama’s southern border to the Gulf of Mexico.
 With attractions like championship golf, nature trails and water sports, travelers are escaping to the beach for their annual vacations and weekend getaways.

-Winter Day Trips
+Spring Day Trips

 - Spring is another beautiful season in Gulf Shores and Orange Beach.
 Nothing will start your family’s day off better than a morning of building sandcastles and splashing in the refreshing Gulf water.

 - Top your exciting morning off with a delicious lunch.
 Our beaches boast a wide variety of kid-friendly dining options.
 Check out the Eat Your Way Family-Friendly Restaurant Itinerary here: gulfshores.com/eatyourway/familyfriendly.

 - Adventure awaits!
 Take the afternoon to visit one of our water and/or adventure parks.
 Waterville USA is a popular stop for families with children of all ages.
 The park has an arcade, Go Kart track and roller coaster that are open during the spring.
 Families can also visit the Track Family Recreation Center.
 With several wood track Go Kart rides to mini golf and bumper rides, there’s a little something for everyone.